cyverse-archive/Donkey/doc/endpoints/app-metadata.md

 This endpoint is a passthrough to the metadactyl endpoint using the same path.
 Please see the metadactyl documentation for more information.

+## Updating App Labels

+Unsecured Endpoint: POST /update-app-labels

+This endpoint is a passthrough to the metadactyl endpoint using the same path.
+Please see the metadactyl documentation for more information.

 ## Importing a Template

 Unsecured Endpoint: POST /import-template